tytydraco/yessleep/out/I_wanted_a_million_views_on_my_YouTube_video.md

 “Heed your dreams,” were her last words to me before we departed.

 That night, I dreamt of Isabella, one of my most promising students, getting a 92 on the end-of-semester exam that my AP Bio students were taking the following day.
 The next night, as I graded the exams, I came across Bella’s; I scored it, noting that she had achieved the 96 that she needed for an A. Almost without consciously considering what I was doing, I flipped to the second section of the exam booklet and erased two correct answers, substituting incorrect ones before changing the grade on the front page to a 92, an A-.
-I couldn’t explain how, but I knew intuitively that this was the right thing to do.
+I couldn’t explain how, but I knew intuitively that this was what I was supposed to do.

 *A single A- wasn’t gonna kill anyone, right?* Besides, Bella had gotten a little obsessive about her grades, I rationalized; it might even do her some good to have to come to terms with less-than-perfect performance.
 At the same time, I scoffed at myself for succumbing to this temple balderdash, for falling victim to such rank superstition.
 I resolved to put the deal with the crone out of my mind from then on.